armno/armno.in.th/README.md

 - `/post/page/2` will turn to `post/2`
 - tailwind not update when add new class. need to restart dev server
 - `getStaticPaths() called twice during the build.`
+- imporing images with the same file name, in different pages -> the build takes forever